 - 4.1.
-To be eligible Your application must: - a. address one or more of the current Industrial Transformation Priorities; and - b. include at least one Australian Partner Organisation.
-You may also include additional Partner Organisations, Other Eligible Organisations and Other Organisations. - 4.2.
+To be eligible Your application must: - a. address one or more of the current Industrial Transformation Priorities; - b. include at least one Australian Partner Organisation.
+You may also include additional Partner Organisations, Other Eligible Organisations and Other Organisations; and - c. meet the participant requirements in Part A Industrial Transformation Research Hubs or B - Industrial Transformation Training Centres. - 4.2.
 You and each Other Eligible Organisation and Partner Organisation on an application must each commit a significant contribution of cash and/or in-kind and/or other material resources to the application having regard to the total cost of the proposed Research Hub or Training Centre and the relative contribution of any Chief Investigator(s) (CIs) or Partner Investigator(s) (PIs) at the organisation. - 4.3.
 The minimum contribution required from each Eligible Organisation, Partner Organisation and/or Other Organisation is explained in the relevant Part of these grant guidelines. - 4.4.
 You can only submit one application for the same project in any grant opportunity.
 This includes applications which fundamentally have the same research intent, approach and outcomes, regardless of any variations in the research, the named participants and/or organisations.